The Meaning of Connascent

 Morphological Structure

-The root nasci represents the Latin continuation of the Proto-Italic *gnāskōr, which simplified the initial consonant cluster from the reconstructed Proto-Indo-European root *ǵenh₁- (meaning “to give birth, beget, produce”).
+Nasci is the Latin reflex of Proto-Italic *gnāskōr, which had already dropped the initial g- from the older Proto-Indo-European root *ǵenh₁- (“to give birth, beget, produce”).

 Proto-Indo-European Root

-In classical Latin, nascor (present infinitive nascī, perfect natus sum) functioned as a deponent verb—passive in form but active in meaning—of the third conjugation.
-An archaic alternative spelling gnascor preserved the original consonant cluster, and the past participle gnātus survived as a poetic variant of natus (“born”) in later Latin literature.
+In classical Latin, nascor (present infinitive nascī, perfect natus sum) was a deponent verb of the third conjugation, meaning it took passive endings but had an active sense.
+An older spelling gnascor kept the original consonant cluster, and the past participle gnātus stayed alive as a poetic variant of natus (“born”) in later Latin literature.

-The present participle nāscēns yielded English “nascent” (first recorded in the 1620s), while nātūra (literally “birth, that which is born”) became “nature.”
-The compound connāscī specifically denoted simultaneous origin or growth, with the prefix con- emphasizing the relational aspect of co-genesis.
+The present participle nāscēns gave English “nascent” (first recorded in the 1620s), and nātūra (literally “that which is born”) became “nature.”
+The compound connāscī specifically meant simultaneous birth or growth, with the con- prefix carrying the “with each other” sense.

 Historical and Literary Usage